 Chinch bugs are a common insect that loves to destroy lawns, but they’ve also been known to eat centipedegrass.
 They suck on grass blades and then inject poison into the blades using their saliva, which prevents water movement within the blade.
 The grass blade becomes yellow and dies as a result of this.
-The chinch bug then migrates to another grass blade nearby.
-They spread outward over time, leaving a ring of big, dead patches in your lawn.
+The chinch bug then migrates to another grass blade nearby and spread outwards over time, leaving a ring of dead patches on your lawn.

 Signs of a Chinch Bug Infestation